 Cash and cash equivalents consist of cash on deposit with the Bank of America.
-The bank balance of \$899,406 is in excess of FDIC coverage provided by federal agencies, therefore the Authority is required to ensure Bank of America provides collateral equal to 102% of the uninsured amount.
-The State Treasurer's Office ensures that the Authority's General Fund is covered by the State Treasurer's Collateralization Policy.
-As such, the General Fund is covered by the provision in the State Fiscal Agency Contract entered into between the Bank of America and the State Board of Finance.
-That contract specifies that the State Fiscal Agent must identify total state monies on deposit on a monthly basis in order that the State Board of Finance may require adjustment of collateralization levels of State money as necessary to comply with the State law requirements.
-The Authority received documentation that the General Fund is therefore covered by these collateralization requirements at June 30, 2011 and there is no uninsured balance at the Bank of America account.
+The bank balance of \$589,750 is in excess of FDIC coverage provided by federal agencies, therefore the Authority is required to ensure Bank of America provides collateral equal to 50% of the uninsured amount.
+The State Treasurer's Office ensures that the Authority's General Fund's bank account is covered by the State Treasurer's Collateralization Policy.
+Accordingly the State Treasurer requires the depository financial institution provide collateral of State money as necessary to comply with the State law requirements.
+The Authority received documentation that the General Fund is therefore covered by these collateralization requirements at June 30, 2012.
+The State Treasurer issues separate financial statements, which disclose the collateral pledge to secure these deposits, the categories of risk involved and the market value of the collateral.